 The urine that gets left behind in the bladder can act as a source of urinary tract infection.
 This infection can be recurrent unless a way to drain the bladder is instituted.

 Sediments can also accumulate in the urine and form bladder stones.
-These stones can harbour bacteria, promote infections and can cause symptoms like poor, interrupted urinary flow, urinary frequency and blood in the urine.
+These stones can harbour bacteria, promote infections, and cause symptoms like poor, interrupted urinary flow, urinary frequency and blood in the urine.

 More uncommonly, the urine in the bladder can build up enough pressure such as to cause reflux up the ureters (tubes that join the kidneys to the bladder), and cause kidney damage.